clhenrick/am-i-rent-stabilized/data/README.md

 ### Data Extraction

-To get a copy of the `likely_rs` table from the database container after it is generated do:
+To get a copy of the `likely_rs` table from the `airs-data-db` Docker container after it is created do:

 ```bash
 # 1. create the likely_rs_table_dump.sql in the container